-Clinical trials compare the effectiveness of the study medicine or treatment against standard, accepted treatment or a placebo (an inactive substance used to compare results with an active substance).
+Clinical trials compare the effectiveness of the study medicine or treatment against standard, accepted treatment or a placebo.
+(A placebo is an inactive substance used to compare results with an active substance).
 Early (phase I) trials establish the safety, toxicity, and safe dosing ranges of a new treatment.

 A clinical trial may be sponsored by a government agency, such as the National Institutes of Health, or a pharmaceutical or biotechnology company.
-All clinical trials are guided by government regulations to ensure that participants are not likely to be harmed and that they fully understand the risks and benefits of participating.
+All clinical trials are guided by government regulations.
+These rules make sure that participants are not likely to be harmed and that they fully understand the risks and benefits of participating.

 WebMD Medical Reference from Healthwise